Tartus: Sports

 Tartus is the home city of only one sports club: Al-Sahel SC, founded in 1971.
 4 types of sports are being practiced by the club including: football, basketball, table tennis and bodybuilding.
-The club plays in both stadiums in the city: Municipal (capacity 1,300) and Bassel Al-Assad (capacity 8,000).
+The club plays in both stadiums in the city: Municipal (capacity 1,300) and Sports Hall (capacity 8,000).

 In 2018, Al-Sahel was promoted to the Syrian Premier League for the first time in their history.
 In the 2020-21 season, they were relegated and have been playing in the Syrian League 1st Division ever since.
 The women's basketball team competes at the top level of the Syrian basketball league.

 Education

 A number of colleges affiliated with Latakia University, such as the College of Arts and the College of Technical Engineering, were opened as part of the government's policy to expand higher education among the various Syrian cities.

 The city also has a number of institutes, secondary schools and primary schools affiliated with the Ministry of Education, in addition to private educational institutes and secondary schools.